Elections in Burkina Faso: 1991 General Elections

 The 1991 elections were the first elections held in Burkina Faso since 1978.
 In 1983 there was a coup d'état in which Thomas Sankara became the president until his murder in 1987.
 His rise to power soured Burkina Faso's relationship with the United States, due to his suspected marxist beliefs and close relationship with Muammar Gaddafi.
 100% of the vote went towards the only candidate, Blaise Compaoré.
 The voter turnout was only about 25%, due to major political parties boycotting the election.
 13% of the votes cast were declared invalid.

 1998 General Elections

 Incumbent president Blaise Compaoré won the presidency in 1998, winning almost 90% of the popular vote.
 There was lots of boycotting from opposing parties, and only about 50% of the nation voted in the election.

 2005 General Elections

 Incumbent president Blaise Compaoré won the presidency in 2005, getting about 80% of the vote.
 There was opposition to him running again, due to an amendment to the Constitution of Burkina Faso passed in 2000 making two terms the maximum limit.
-However, Compaoré was able to run anyway due to the fact that the amendment was passed during one of his terms, and thus could not apply until the next term.
+However, Compaoré was able to run anyway because the amendment was passed during one of his terms, and thus could not apply until the next term.